curl/curl/docs/ROADMAP.md

    of course.

-2. Simplify the SMTP command line so that the headers and multi-part content don't have to be constructed before calling curl
+2. Simplify the SMTP command line so that the headers and multi-part content don't have to be constructed before calling curl.

 Improve
 -------

-1. build for windows (considered hard by many users)
+1. Build for windows (considered hard by many users).

-2. curl -h output (considered overwhelming to users)
+2. curl -h output (considered overwhelming to users).

-3. we have > 200 command line options, is there a way to redo things to simplify or improve the situation as we are likely to keep adding features/options in the future too
+3. We have > 200 command line options, is there a way to redo things to simplify or improve the situation as we are likely to keep adding features/options in the future too.

-4. authentication framework (consider merging HTTP and SASL authentication to give one API for protocols to call)
+4. Authentication framework (consider merging HTTP and SASL authentication to give one API for protocols to call).

-5. Perform some of the clean up from the TODO document, removing old definitions and such like that are currently earmarked to be removed years ago
+5. Perform some of the clean up from the TODO document, removing old definitions and such like that are currently earmarked to be removed years ago.

 Remove
 ------

 1. makefile.vc files as there is no point in maintaining two sets of Windows makefiles.
-Note: These are currently being used by the Windows autobuilds
+Note: These are currently being used by the Windows autobuilds.